digital-land/digital-land/content/project/local-plans/index.md

 ## Current areas of investigation

-The following areas of investigation demonstrate possible ways the data might be applied and made easier to work with:
+The following areas of investigation explore how the data could be used and made easier to work with:

 {{< in-progress-issue title="A timetable for local plan production" number="61" >}}